ARM-software/arm-trusted-firmware/docs/getting_started/porting-guide.rst

 #.
 Providing runtime firmware services.
 Currently, BL31 only implements a
    subset of the Power State Coordination Interface (PSCI) API as a runtime service.
-See Section 3.3 below for details of porting the PSCI implementation.
+See :ref:`psci_in_bl31` below for details of porting the PSCI implementation.

 #.
 Optionally passing control to the BL32 image, pre-loaded at a platform-